 Much of a baby’s early life is spent sleeping.
 In fact, many newborns snooze 16 to 17 hours a day.
 It’s important that sleeping hours be just as safe as those spent awake.
-This is because sudden infant death syndrome (SIDS) is a leading cause of death in infants 1 month to 1 year old.
+This is because sudden infant death syndrome (SIDS) is a leading cause of death in infants 1 month to 1-year-old.
 Most of these SIDS deaths occur in the first six months of life.

 Here are the top tips to keep in mind to ensure that your baby’s sleep environment is as safe as possible.
+This doesn’t mean that you make the baby’s room look bland and plain, you can decorate the walls in a safe way with fixed shelving and nursery wall decals, so they have a bright and cheerful room.

 1. Keep your baby in your bedroom – but not your bed.